jsohlendorff/continuous_time_LTMLE/note.typ

 We derive the efficient influence function using the iterative representation given in @eq:ipcw, working under the assumptions of @thm:ice, by finding the Gateaux derivative of the target parameter.
+Note that this does not constitute a rigorous proof that @eq:eif is the efficient influence function, but rather a heuristic argument.
 To proceed, we introduce additional notation and define
 $
     Qbar(k) (u  | history(k)) = p_(k a) (u | history(k-1)) + p_(k ell) (u | history(k-1)) + p_(k y) (u | history(k-1)), u < tau.
 $ <eq:Qbaru>
-Note that quantity can then be estimated using the procedure described in the algorithm in @alg:ipcwice, but we may not want to do so (see @section:onestep).

 A key feature of our approach is that the efficient influence function is expressed in terms of the martingale for the censoring process.
 This representation is often computationally simpler, as it avoids the need to estimate multiple martingale terms, unlike the approach of @rytgaardContinuoustimeTargetedMinimum2022.